Obsessive-Compulsive Disorder (OCD) Treatment Center for Adolescents Near Dallas, Texas

 Scrupulosity OCD

-Causes of Obsessive Compulsive Disorder (OCD) in Teenagers
+Causes of Obsessive-Compulsive Disorder (OCD) in Teenagers

 Brain Structure and Function

-Both children and adults with OCD exhibit a reduced thickness in the bilateral inferior parietal cortex, a region situated near the temples, accountable for various cognitive functions such as interpreting sensations or experiences.
+Some people with obsessive-compulsive disorder demonstrate changes in the structure and function of the front of the brain.
+Both children and adults with OCD exhibit a reduced thickness in the bilateral inferior parietal cortex, a region situated near the temples, accountable for various cognitive functions, like interpreting sensations or experiences.

 Serotonin Imbalance